 One result of our work is the Immigrant Workforce Project (IWP).
 The IWP aims to connect immigrant and limited English proficient job seekers with the New York State Career Center system.
 It also strives to improve and expand the employment services available to them.

 DIPA also leads efforts on a statewide policy of agency accessibility by limited English proficient (LEP) individuals.
 The goal of such a policy is to ensure that all individuals who interact with the Department of Labor, including those with limited English proficiency, gain meaningful access to programs and services.
-Speaking with DOL representatives and reading DOL forms and publications is a challenge for much of the state’s immigrant population.
+Speaking with NYSDOL representatives and reading NYSDOL forms and publications is a challenge for much of the state’s immigrant population.
 A statewide LEP policy will ease their access to, and their use of, the vital resources of the Department of Labor by mandating translation and interpreting services where and how they are needed.

 Those who feel that we have not provided adequate interpretation services, or have denied them access to an available translated document, may submit a complaint form to give us their feedback.